smnorris/fwapg/README.md

 It takes time to build all the indexes but once done you have a Provincial FWA database ready for speedy queries.

-### Extras

-For generating trans-boundary watersheds (`sql/fwa_watershedexbc.sql`), data from neighbouring jurisdictions is required:

-    ./03_neighbours.sh

-Some workflows require relating `fwa_assessment_watersheds_poly` to stream segments and fundamental watersheds.
-There are no existing links in the attribues so this relation requires a resource intensive spatial query.
-Rather than running a spatial query every time, we can create lookups.
-The lookups are provided at `https://hillcrestgeo.ca/outgoing/public/fwapg/` and loaded by `01_load.sh`, but they can be created from scratch with this script:

-    ./04_assessment_watersheds_lookups.sh

 ### Windows

 The scripts should be usable on Windows with minor modifications: